ParallelMaths/parallel/pages/11-13-twelve-days-christmas.md

 Simon

-## 1. A Christmassy question based on an Intermediate Maths Challenge
+## 1. A Christmassy question based on an Intermediate Maths Challenge Problem
 <!--- (2006) Q2 --->

 ::: problem id=1_1 marks=3